-The LDA algorithm takes as input the collection of documents, processes it and then
+The LDA algorithm takes as input the collection of documents processes it and then documents-topic matrix is returned.
+This matrix is then given to an input of GMM classifier which processes the input matrix

 We tested the same two heuristics.